-When you’re pregnant there are all of these milestones you pass, these activities you do to pass the time.
-First, comes the 13-week mark where your chance of miscarriage drops dramatically.
-Then you look forward to nausea and vomiting to end.
+When you’re pregnant there are all of these milestones you pass; these activities you do to pass the time.
+First comes the 13-week mark where your chance of miscarriage drops dramatically.
+Then you look forward to nausea and vomiting to the end.
 You impatiently wait to start feeling your baby move.
 Then you wait nervously to have an ultrasound.
 This time is one of great anticipation.
 The ultimate hurry up and wait for it game.

-But until you become a mom and truly experience all of the ups and downs you cannot possibly begin to understand what we go through day in and day out.
+But until you become a mom and truly experience all of the ups and downs, you cannot possibly begin to understand what we go through day in and day out.
 All of the things that are suddenly asked of us from the moment we deliver that child is beyond comprehension.
-Suddenly we are supposed to start embracing motherhood and yet we may not even know what that means for us yet.
+Suddenly we are supposed to start embracing motherhood, and yet we may not even know what that means for us.

 It’s likely you are a mom if you’re reading this and your journey to being a mom is one that has been unlike anything you’ve ever experienced.
 Am I right?

-That’s why I tell expectant parents (yes even dads) that their lives will never be theirs ever again.
+That’s why I tell expectant parents, (yes even dads) that their lives will never be their own ever again.
 I have never done this to stress anyone out or make them dread their upcoming life change.
 I was never warned that making that leap into motherhood would change my life and myself so drastically.

 I have never been a patient person.
 Ever.
 Not once in my life can I recall being patient about anything.
 Embracing motherhood and all it has to offer hasn’t been any different.

 That’s why I have struggled so much internally with this role I have taken on.
 I don’t regret becoming a mom.
 It’s the greatest thing I’ve done in this life.
 It will continue to be the greatest thing until the day I die.

 I’ve struggled with impatience, time management, anger, guilt…